What is BVT?

-Build Verification test is a set of tests run on every new build to verify that build is testable before it is released to test team for further testing.
-These test cases are core functionality test cases that ensure application is stable and can be tested thoroughly.
-Typically BVT process is automated.
-If BVT fails that build is again get assigned to developer for fix.
+These test cases are core functionality test cases that ensure that the application is stable and can be tested thoroughly.
+Typically the BVT process is automated.
+If BVT fails, then that build will again get assigned to a developer for the fix.

 New Build is checked mainly for two things:

-- Build validation
+- Build Validation

-- Build acceptance
+- Build Acceptance

 - The BVT’s are typically run on daily builds and if the BVT fails the build is rejected and a new build is released after the fixes are done.

-- BVT is a type of regression testing, done on each and every new build.
+- BVT is a type of Regression Testing, done on each and every new build.

 BVT primarily checks for the project integrity and checks whether all the modules are integrated properly or not.
 Module integration testing is very important when different teams develop project modules.
-I heard many cases of application failure due to improper module integration.
-Even in worst cases complete project gets scraped due to failure in module integration.

-What is the main task in build release?
-Obviously file ‘check in’ i.e. to include all the new and modified project files associated with respective builds.
-BVT was primarily introduced to check initial build health i.e. to check whether - all the new and modified files are included in release, all file formats are correct, every file version and language, flags associated with each file.
+BVT was primarily introduced to check initial build health i.e., to check whether – all new and modified files are included in the release, all file formats are correct, and every file version, language & flags associated with each file.

 These basic checks are worth before build release to test team for testing.
 You will save time and money by discovering the build flaws at the very beginning using BVT.